Debugging

 dt nt!_EPROCESS @$proc |

-Dump EPROCESS structure fields |
+Dump EPROCESS fields for the current process |

 dt nt!_TOKEN poi(@$proc+<offset>)&~0xf |

-Dump process token structure |
+Dump the process token structure (mask low bits) |

 !pool <address> |